Treasures of Grace

 morning and future Co-op mornings.

 If a child is physically aggressive toward a Teacher or another child, the child will gently be removed from the classroom.
-A Morning Supervisor will be notified, who will locate the Mom to help with the situation.
+A Morning Supervisor will be notified, who will locate the mom to help with the situation.
 A child will not be permitted back in the classroom until the Morning Supervisor assesses the situation and determines that the child has been able to calm down and is safe to be around others.
 If a Teacher is unable to remove a child safely, the Teacher Aide(s) will take the other children to the gym while the Morning Supervisor, the Lead Teacher, and the Mom work with the child and make a plan.

 Student Injury Procedure: